 Two highways run through the city: Interstate 80 and State Route 65 (southern terminus of which connects to I-80).

-Amtrak, the national passenger rail system, provides service to Roseville at the Roseville Amtrak Station and is part of the Capitol Corridor.
+Amtrak, the national passenger rail system, provides service to Roseville at the Roseville Amtrak Station with service provided along their Capitol Corridor route.
+J.R.
+Davis Yard, a Union Pacific Railroad hump yard, is located in Roseville.

 Roseville Transit is a public transit service overseen by the city of Roseville and operated by MV Transportation.
 The system provides a total of 12 regular local routes, as well as the Roseville Transit Dial-A-Ride (and Roseville Transit Commuter service.
 There are several stops where connections may be made with the Sacramento Regional Transit line and Placer County Transit.